A customer-needs-focused philosophy is just as important for inside sales teams as it is for the external salespeople—in some ways, even more so.

 Align Sales Training With Critical Success Factors

-One of the interesting things we learned from a poll conducted during Bruce and Mike’s session is that there’s a significant gap between what sales leaders say is the major factor that contributes to sales success and the focus of the sales training they provide to their teams.
+One of the interesting things we learned from a poll conducted during our session is that there’s a significant gap between what sales leaders say is the major factor that contributes to sales success and the focus of the sales training they provide to their teams.
 When asked what percent of their top performers’ sustained sales success is due to “achievement drive” (their attitudes, self-belief, motivation, etc.), the most popular response was 80%.
 When asked what percentage of their organizations’ sales training addresses achievement drive, the most popular response was zero.
 Is your sales training developing the attitudes and motivation that will truly impact results?

 Don’t Underestimate the Value of Good Questions